OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Methodology

 \subsection{Physics Conditioning and Video Prior Fusion}

-Phys4View aims to generate temporally coherent and geometrically consistent orthogonal videos conditioned on a single image $I$, a textual prompt $T$, and physical attributes $P$.
+Phys4View aims to generate temporally coherent and geometrically consistent orthogonal-view videos conditioned on a single image $I$, a textual prompt $T$, and physical attributes $P$.
 Given an input image containing both foreground and background regions, we first extract a foreground object mask $M_f$ using a semantic segmentation model~\cite{ren2024grounded}.
 Based on $M_f$, we isolate the foreground image $I_f$ and construct a foreground-initialized video $V_f$ by replicating $I_f$ across the temporal dimension.
 To provide 3D structural priors for subsequent video generation, we further employ a pretrained image-to-3D generation model~\cite{xiang2025structured} to obtain a static multi-view video $V_m$, which serves as geometric guidance.

-\textbf{Video prior conditioning.} We condition video generation on two complementary video priors: a foreground-initialized video \( V_f \) and a multi-view structural prior \( V_m \).
+\textbf{Video prior conditioning.} We condition video generation on two complementary video priors: a foreground-initialized video \( V_f \) and an orthogonal-view structural prior \( V_m \).
 Both priors are encoded into latent features \( H_f \) and \( H_m \), and are adaptively fused via a lightweight gating mechanism.
 Specifically, we predict a gating tensor from their concatenation and compute the fused representation as

 where \( G = \mathrm{Proj}(H_f \oplus H_m) \) and \( \mathrm{Proj}(\cdot) \) is a lightweight 3D convolutional projector.
 We then inject \( H_v \) into the intermediate hidden representation \( H_i \) by replacing a designated subset of channels: